zapata-engineering/orquestra-sdk/docs/guides/dependency-installation.rst

 Quick Reference
 ===============

-For convenience the table below summarizes which *Import* should be used in various contexts.
+For convenience, the table below summarizes which *Import* should be used in various contexts.
 The following sections give a more complete explanation of these importers and their usage.